What This Strategy Aims To Do

 Having established this important “quality” gatekeeper, we can now make use of conventional statistical risk measures.
 But even there, we go the extra mile.
 To guard against the possibility of aberrations getting through (an ever-present risk of any quantitative methodology), we use a collection of risk measures computed over a variety of time periods.

-After we first screen our universe based on quality, we next require that beta, calculated over various time periods, must be less than 0.90 (1.00 is signifies average volatility relative to the market).
+After we first screen our universe based on quality, we next require that beta, calculated over various time periods, must be less than 0.90 (1.00 signifies average volatility relative to the market).
 The remaining stocks are then sorted under a stability-oriented ranking system and we select the 20 best (most stable) stocks for the portfolio.

 A note on valuation: Don’t be surprised if you find stocks here with high valuation ratios.
 It is a common error to assume low valuation equals low risk.
 In fact, it’s the opposite.
-See Portfolio123 ADVISOR White Paper # 1 for details.
+See Portfolio123 White Paper # 1 for details.

-But even without reading that, it make sense.
+But even without reading that, it makes sense.
 Risk protection anywhere in life is a valuable service for which we expect to pay.
 That’s why we buy fire insurance, auto insurance, “portfolio insurance” (hedging and associated costs), why we avoid junk bonds, etc. So we should expect lower-risk stocks to be priced at a premium.

-We refresh the model weekly to check for the potential need to replace positions; we make these decisions based on the ability of stocks to stay above certain quality and stability thresholds.
+We refresh the model weekly to check for the potential need to replace positions; we make these decisions based on the ability of stocks to stay above a certain quality and stability thresholds.
 The model has also been designed such as to limit turnover (although the model is refreshed weekly, it usually finds no need to trade).